Jails and Prisons

 We found that addressing these issues in county detention centers and providing efficient and effective pre-trial alternatives to detention must become a high priority for counties across the state.
 While litigation is an option, we believe that the ACLU and counties share the common goal of safe, constitutionally run jails.

 During our 2012 tour of the Custer County Jail in Miles City, we discovered uninhabitable conditions.
 The dank, basement jail had no sunlight and was filled with mold.
 Prisoners had no access to fresh air outside exercise and the facility did not meet fire codes.
-We wrote letters to county officails on August 14, 2012 and August 23, 2012 demanding that prisoners be moved from the jail to safer conditions.
-Custer County responded and temporarily moved them.
+We wrote letters to county officails onand demanding that prisoners be moved from the jail to safer conditions.
+Custer County and temporarily moved them.
 In September 2013, Custer County voters overwhelmingly approved building a new jail.

 The ACLU of Montana works hard to make sure that prisoners are treated the same regardless of sex, race, religion or sexual orientation.
 When we discovered that female prisoners were being discriminated against at the Montana Women's Prison and the Missoula County Detention Facility, we won relief for them in both locations.